 This charming Holiday Stocking pattern was created for The Purl Bee by Mary Lou Risely, a longtime teacher at, and dear friend of, Purl.
-If all of these techniques are new to you, we’re offering a class to make this stocking at Purl, you can read all about it at this link. –Thank you Mary Lou!
+If all of these techniques are new to you, we’re offering a class to make this stocking at Purl. –Thank you Mary Lou!

 - Main Color